SC rebukes ‘misconceived’ ECP clarification request, orders immediate execution of reserved seats verdict

 The law had passed despite fierce protest by PTI members, who later approached the top court against the move.

-Changes to the elections law are set to become the latest legal battleground between the government, the opposition and the judiciary.
+Changes to the election law are set to become the latest legal battleground between the government, the opposition, and the judiciary.

 Legal experts say the ramifications of this wrangling could even extend to and redefine the scheme of separation of powers between the legislature, executive and judiciary, which in itself is quite a thorny issue.